-In addition to Datadog integrations with popular CI tools such as CircleCI, Jenkins, and Travis CI, Datadog Synthetic CI integration now allows you to run Synthetic tests directly with in your CI workflows to optionally block deployments in case of degraded user experience.
+In addition to Datadog integrations with popular CI tools such as CircleCI, Jenkins, and Travis CI, Synthetic CI/CD Testing now allows you to run Synthetic tests directly with in your CI workflows to optionally block deployments in case of degraded user experience.
 Instead of creating a separate test suite for your CI pipelines, you can simply leverage your existing Synthetic tests by referencing them in a local file located in your code repository.
 The CLI then auto-discovers the tests that should run with each new PR while giving you flexibility in test parameters to fully match your CI environment’s technical specifications.

 Though leveraging a unique test suite across all environments can make maintenance easier, it can also quickly make it harder for teams using that test suite to collaborate as they work on different parts of the applications.
 Datadog Synthetic tests ensure smooth collaboration between teams by allowing developers to quickly modify each test’s CI execution rules directly in the UI, without having to make a pull request.
 If a feature breaks in staging and fails tests, you can decide to directly skip those tests in that environment, allowing developers working on a different feature to continue their efforts while others investigate the bug.